 First, open the SharePoint 2010 Management Shell.
 From the Start menu, select All Programs > Microsoft SharePoint 2010 Products > SharePoint 2010 Management Shell:

 - Path: A string that contains an XPath expression that specifies the node.
 If the Type property specifies EnsureChildNode, the Path property contains the XPath expression for the parent node under which the node is created.
 In this example, the runtime element of the web.config file is placed in another xml-namespace, so we have to identify the namespace.
 Otherwise, that element will not be found.

 - Name: A string that contains the name of the attribute or section node.
-When the type of web.config modification is EnsureChildNode, the Name property refers to an XPath expression that uniquely identifies the node under the parent node, as identified the Path property.
+When the type of web.config modification is EnsureChildNode, the Name property refers to an XPath expression that uniquely identifies the node under the parent node, as identified by the Path property.

 - Sequence: A 32-bit unsigned integer between 0 and 65536.
 This property throws an InvalidOperationException if the number is outside this range.
 A sequence is used only if there is more than one modification of the same type to the same node or attribute.
 In this case, modifications with lower sequence numbers are applied first.

 - Owner: A string that specifies the owner of the modification.
 You can use the Owner’s property to track ownership of modifications.